peterhinch/micropython-epaper/README.md

 "FAST" mode is intended for display of (fairly) realtime data.
 It uses more RAM and also precludes the concurrent use of the display and its onboard Flash memory.
-The following instructions largely refer to NORMAL mode, the differences implied by FAST mode are covered in a separate section below.
-In this mode the driver does cause the display to exhibit some "ghosting" where a trace of the prior image remains: work is in progress to attempt to reduce this.
+The following instructions largely refer to NORMAL mode.
+FAST mode is a superset with features covered in a separate section below.
+In this mode the fastest update method causes the display to exhibit some "ghosting" where a trace of the prior image remains.
+After much effort to reduce this I'm doubtful whether further progress can be made without departing from the RePaper reference algorithms.

 # The driver